LibrariesHacked/librarieshacked-web-content/tutorials/ipdatarssfeed.md

 &lt;/Journal&gt;</code>
 </pre>

-Putting all the data into a single RSS field would be a little too unwieldy, and have little focus given the scope of what is covered in that XML.
+Putting all that data into a single RSS field would be a little too unwieldy, and have little focus.
 To ask a more specific question of the data, this particular feed will list cases from the Patents Granted section.
 It would of course be possible to create many instances of the script to query different aspects of the data, or Google Apps scripts also allow for passing in parameters as part of the URL which could specify sections to return, and even keywords to search by.

 Back in the script, fetching the URL will just fetch the raw text data.
 For the script to actually understand the data as XML and to extract values from it, it needs to be explicitly loaded as XML.
 This is done using the **XmlService.parse** method.
 Once that is done there are various methods to select specific sections of the data from the XML using the **getChild()** and **getChildren()** XML methods, starting at the root (**getRootElement()**).